 Riding on our proven track record and good reputation, we plan to strengthen our position as an established media content distributor, and enrich and expand the media content that we offer to our customers.
 We will leverage our in-depth understanding of the industry, viewer preferences and market trends to select media content that we expect to be popular among our customers and viewers.
 According to the Frost & Sullivan Report, the global revenue of Japanese animation content distribution market increased in the past several years mainly due to the development of theatrical animation market and growing popularity of Japanese animation in the PRC and overseas markets.
 The market is expected to grow from approximately HK\$55.5 billion in 2018 to HK\$75.5 billion in 2022, with a CAGR of 8.0%.
 The market is forecast to be driven by the fast developing overseas markets, including the Southeast Asian countries.
 In anticipation of the continuous increase in demand for media content, we plan to increase our Japanese animation offerings by obtaining more titles and also further diversify our media content offerings by obtaining media content from media content licensors based in the PRC, Korea and other Asian countries to include more PRC and Asian live-action drama series and feature films.
-According to the Frost & Sullivan Report, the live-action film market in the Asia Pacific region is expected to grow from approximately HK\$11.9 billion in 2018 to approximately HK\$22.4 billion in 2022, with a CAGR of 17.1%.
+According to the Frost & Sullivan Report, the live-action film market in the Asia Pacific region is expected to grow from HK\$11.9 billion in 2018 to HK\$22.4 billion in 2022, with a CAGR of 17.1%.

 Our Group also plans to expand into the distribution of inflight entertainment media content.
 According to the Frost & Sullivan Report, as the civil aviation industry develops in the PRC, the inflight entertainment channel is expected to continue to grow in the next few years.
-The passenger volume is forecast to continue to grow at a CAGR of 9.6% from 2017 to 2022, reaching 1,000 million in 2022.
+The market is forecast to continue the growing trend at a CAGR of 9.6% from 2017 to 2022, reaching 1,000 million in 2022.
 The growing needs of inflight entertainment is likely to drive the market.
-In particular, the PRC inflight Japanese animation content distribution market is also expected to grow at a CAGR of 32.6% from approximately HK\$8.4 million in 2017 to approximately HK\$34.3 million in 2022.
-The global inflight Asian movie distribution market is also expected to grow at a CAGR of approximately 15.6%, from approximately HK\$1.4 billion in 2017 to approximately HK\$2.8 billion in 2022.
-In recent years, the airline business is continuously developing as the number of aircraft deliveries and the passenger traffic grows.
-The market of inflight entertainment is becoming increasingly standardised due to the growing demand and increasing awareness of copyrights.
-The business model of inflight entertainment has also innovated in recent years, the airlines' preference has changed from purchasing single media content separately to entering into long term contracts for the provision of media content.
-These factors are likely to further drive the global inflight Asian movie distribution market.
-We intend to further expand into the inflight entertainment market by fully utilising our existing rights in relation to our licensed media content and also acquire the inflight rights of other titles.
+In particular, the inflight Japanese animation content distribution market is also expected to grow at a CAGR of 32.6% from HK\$8.4 million in 2017 to HK\$34.3 million in 2022.
+We intend to further expand into this market by fully utilising our existing rights in relation to our licensed media content and also acquire the inflight rights of other titles.